-A tender inviting submissions to construct the outdoor pool was released in September 2021.
-Council is expected to consider awarding the tender in December 2021 and construction work is due to start next year.
+Council awarded the tender in December 2021 and construction work is due to start next year.

 The proposed concept plans for the outdoor pool that were endorsed by Council in April 2021 allow for the project to be delivered in stages, including a complementary indoor facility.